-One Of A Kind: John McCain's Indelible Place In American Politics
+McCain And Trump: How 2 Divergent Leaders Collided, Over And Over

 Just under a month before Election Day 2008, a woman stood up at a rally and told Republican nominee John McCain a major concern she had about his White House opponent.

 "I can't trust [Barack] Obama.
-I have read about him and he's not, he's....he's an Arab," the woman said of the Democratic presidential nominee.
+I have read about him and he's not, he's ... he's an Arab," the woman said of the Democratic presidential nominee.

 McCain started shaking his head before she even finished her question, taking the microphone and pushing back emphatically on her incorrect statement.